 Inflammatory Bowel Disease

-IBD, or Inflammatory Bowel Disease is a chronic condition that causes inflammation in the GI tract.
-This means that you body reacts to different trigger events by wreaking havoc on your bowels, causing a variety of symptoms, which may be different for everyone.
+IBD or Inflammatory Bowel Disease is a chronic condition that causes inflammation in the GI tract.
+This means that your body reacts to different trigger events by wreaking havoc on your bowels, causing a variety of symptoms, which may be different for everyone.

 IBD is really a classification for two different types of GI inflammation: Crohn’s disease and ulcerative colitis.
 While both of these conditions can cause similar symptoms, the two are very different.
 Let’s take a closer look at the differences between Crohn’s disease and ulcerative colitis.

 Crohn’s disease can affect any part of the GI tract from the mouth to the anus and can occur in different areas of the digestive tract.